ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

-# How to Generate HEAL-compliant Data Dictionaries
+# How to Generate HEAL-compliant Data Dictionaries (Beta Testing)

 In order to submit a study’s data dictionary to the Platform, the data dictionary must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).
-The following instructions will demonstrate how to use a tool we’ve created (called the [**HEAL Data Utilities**](https://pypi.org/project/healdata-utils/)) to help you infer a HEAL-compliant data dictionary from your dataset or existing data dictionary.
+The following instructions will demonstrate how to use a tool called the [**HEAL Data Utilities**](https://pypi.org/project/healdata-utils/) to help you generate a HEAL-compliant data dictionary from your dataset or existing data dictionary.

 !!! info